Causal Modeling for Fairness in Dynamical Systems: Introduction

 \section{Introduction}

-How do we design equitable policies for complex, evolving societies?
-A wide range of work in the social sciences aims to understand the long-term consequences of decisions and events \citep{berkman2014social,goosby2013transgenerational,knudsen2006economic,gicheva2015effects,grin2010transitions,umberson1992widowhood}.
-Recently, the literature on fairness in dynamical systems (a.k.a. ``feedback loops'') has begun exploring the role of algorithmic systems in shaping their environments over time \citep{mouzannar2019fair,hu2018short,hashimoto2018fairness,bountouridis2019siren,lum2016predict,ensign2018runaway,kannan2019downstream,fuster2018predictably}.
-The key insight from this literature is that the repeated application of algorithmic tools in a changing environment can have long-term fairness impacts distinct from their short-term impacts.
-Each paper in this literature proposes a dynamics model for a particular domain (e.g. lending \citep{mouzannar2019fair}, hiring \citep{hu2018short}, recommendations \citep{bountouridis2019siren}), exposing unfairness that arises from long-term reapplication of a baseline policy, and then proposes a ``fair'' policy to mitigate some of these biases.
-These works have moved forward in moving the fair machine learning literature towards more realistic modeling of a dynamic, changing world.
+How do we design fair policies for complex, evolving systems?
+Recently, the literature on fairness in dynamical systems has begun exploring the role of algorithmic systems in shaping their environments over time \citep{hashimoto2018fairness,lum2016predict,ensign2018runaway}.
+The key insight from these papers is that the repeated application of algorithmic tools in a changing environment can have fairness implications in the long-term distinct from those in the short-term.

-However, the study of fairness in dynamical systems is, at this point, quite disparate, with little overlap existing between various works in terms of modeling choices, goals, or sets of assumptions.
-Part of this is to be expected: context is important when considering fairness, and different problem setups will lead to different proposed solutions.
-However, a common language for expressing these models would nonetheless be helpful for simplifying the process of building on and synthesizing past work.